 - Soften the skin and let infectious organisms get into the skin

-- Wash away the ear wax which acts as a natural guard against infection
+- Wash away the earwax that acts as a natural guard against infection

 What causes swimmer's ear?

 It is more common in children but can also happen in adults.
 Many factors can raise the chance of getting swimmer's ear.
-One of the factors is too much wetness.
-This can occur with frequent swimming, but it can also happen for other reasons.
-Other possible causes include:
+One of these is too much wetness.
+This can occur with frequent swimming.
+But it can also happen for other reasons such as:

 - Being in warm, damp places

 - Harsh cleaning of the ear canal with cotton swabs or other objects

 - Foreign body in the ear canal

 - Irritants such as hair dye or hair spray

 Who is at risk for swimmer’s ear?